 - (1) a.
 I laughed a nervous laugh, a chirping laugh I had not heard coming from my mouth since junior high school. - b.
-He slept a deep leaden sleep, and dreamed of the submarine. - c.
-Rachel smiles a pretend smile back. - d.
-They had danced a single dance in London, and now they spent an afternoon together.
+He's lived a life and traveled the world lifting people's spirits, sights, motivation. - c.
+He slept a deep leaden sleep, and dreamed of the submarine. - d.
+Rachel smiles a pretend smile back. - e.
+They had danced a single dance in London, and now they spent an afternoon together. - f.
+The warrior died a horrible death and had been dragged into the pits of hell.